COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 - Any employee who reports symptoms and hazards will not be subject to reprisal.

-- Employees with medical or other conditions that put them at increased risk of severe COVID-19 illness will need to submit a note to their immediate supervisor and accommodations if possible will be provided if the classification of their assignment allows for an accommodation in which they will be able to perform their assignment or if the District is able to accommodate.
+- Employees with medical or other conditions that put them at increased risk of severe COVID-19 illness will need to submit a note to their immediate supervisor and the reasonable accommodations process will begin.
+If possible an accommodation will be provided if the classification of their assignment allows.

 - Employees can access COVID-19 testing through health plans or local testing centers.

-- The District’s compliance task force as required by the LACPHD will provide communication to site/department supervisors about training information related to COVID-19.
+- The District’s compliance task force as required by the LACDPH will provide communication to site/department supervisors about training information related to COVID-19.

-- Employees will receive information via Memos, e-mails, phone or verbal communication depending on the information that needs to be provided.
+- Employees will receive information via Memos, e-mails, phone or verbal communication to help control the spread as needed.

 Training and Instruction